zed-industries/zed/docs/src/vim-configuration.md

 ## Enabling and disabling vim mode

-When you first open Zed, a checkbox will appear on the welcome screen, allowing you to enable vim mode.
-You can also toggle vim mode on or off anytime by opening the command palette and using the workspace command `toggle vim mode`.
+When you first open Zed, you'll see a checkbox on the welcome screen that allows you to enable vim mode.

+If you missed this, you can toggle vim mode on or off anytime by opening the command palette and using the workspace command `toggle vim mode`.

 This command adds or removes the following property from your user settings: